Lowcountry Montessori School Staff

 After graduating from the University of South Carolina-Aiken with a degree in Psychology, Meredith moved to California for adventure and to become a Graduate Gemologist with the Gemological Institute of America.
 After earning her degree, and one big earthquake later, she returned to South Carolina to pursue her Master’s Degree in Counseling from the University of South Carolina-Columbia.
 Meredith has been an Elementary school counselor for 18 years.
 She taught in the Lower Elementary Montessori classroom for two.
 She has a true passion for working with children.
 A few years ago Meredith had the opportunity to be part of the team that brought the Montessori program into the public school system.
 Meredith is a counselor here at LMS to all Primary, Lower Elementary and Upper Elementary Students.
 She goes into the classrooms and teaches guidance lessons about problem solving and friendship using Kelso's Choices and Second Step.
 Meredith also works with students individually and in small groups.
 She sees students about family changes, grief and loss, anger, social skills, being the best me, etc. While not in school Meredith spends her time with family kayaking, camping, and going to the beach.
 She loves to read, exercise, bake, and make pottery.
 She has lived in Beaufort since 1998 and is very excited to be part of the LMS team!

-Rebecca Carrington, Counselor, High School Guidance Counselor, R.Carrington@Lowcomo.com
+Rebecca Carrington, Counselor, High School Guidance Counselor, M.Ed. in Professional School Counseling and M.Ed. in Language and Literacy, R.Carrington@Lowcomo.com

 Rebecca Carrington taught high school sciences for 9 years in the public school setting, all at her own Alma Mater, before coming to LMS.
 She has enjoyed the transition out of the classroom, and has now been the Middle and High School Guidance Counselor for 3 years at LMS.
 Rebecca has a B.A. in Biology with a Minor in Criminology and Criminal Justice from the University of South Carolina-Aiken Campus, a Masters in Education in Language and Literacy from the University of South Carolina-Columbia Campus, and a Masters in Education as a Professional School Counselor from Lamar University.
 Rebecca lives locally with her husband and their sons Sheldon and Grayson.
 She enjoys reading and going to the beach with her family during the summer, and looks forward to every exciting new year at Lowcountry Montessori!